-- A. The City shall amend its approved Consolidated Plan and/or Annual Action Plan if: - 1.
-A change in its allocation priorities; or a change in the method of distribution of funds occurs; - 2.
+- A. The City shall amend its approved Consolidated Plan and/or Annual Action Plan if it comprises: - 1.
+A change in its allocation priorities; - 2.
 A decision to carry out an activity using funds not previously described in an action plan covered by the consolidated plan (including program income, reimbursements, repayment, recaptures, or reallocations from HUD); or - 3.
-A change in the purpose, scope, location, or beneficiaries of an activity occurs. - B. Amendments will be considered substantial changes and require official action if:
+A change in the purpose, scope, location, or beneficiaries of an activity occurs. - B. Amendments will be considered substantial changes and require official action if it comprises any of the following: